mlabs-haskell/plutip/docs/internals-overview.md

 Pool metadata json files are then created and hosted by a webserver as required for [registering](https://github.com/input-output-hk/cardano-node/blob/master/doc/stake-pool-operations/8_register_stakepool.md) and operating a public stake pool.

-Pools are then configured -- per-pool folder are created, key pairs, operational certificates are generated and we add pre-fund pledge addresses via an entry to genesis file and add stake pools themselves to the genesis file.
+Pools are then configured -- per-pool folders are created, key pairs, operational certificates are generated and we add pre-fund pledge addresses via an entry to genesis file and add stake pools themselves to the genesis file.
 Customizations to slot length, etc. are also done by modifying genesis files.

 Then we actually spin up the pools: